ploomber/soopervisor/README.rst

 2. ``pipeline.yaml``: Ploomber pipeline specification

 The parent folder to all these files is defined as the project's root folder.
+The name of such folder is designed as the project's name.

+For example if your ``pipeline.yaml`` is located at ``/path/to/projects/some-project/pipeline.yaml``, your project's root folder is ``/path/to/projects/some-project`` and your project's name is ``some-project``.

 If your project follows these two conventions, you'll be able to use Soopervisor to run your project locally, continuous integration service or Apache Airflow.